sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 Stripped to its core, then, a WAIF has the following attributes:

-- Class (like a parent)
+- class (like a parent)
-- Owner (for permissions information)
+- owner (for permissions information)
-- Property values
+- property values

 A WAIF's properties and behavior are a hybrid of several existing MOO types.
 It is instructive to compare them: